-1.4 Treatment System and Reservoir Process Flow and Instrumentation Diagrams
+Treatment System and Reservoir Process Flow and Instrumentation Diagrams

-Refer to Figures 1, 2 and 3 on pages 6, 7 and 8.
+Refer to Figures 1, 2 and 3 on pages 8, 9 and 10.

-1.5 Description of the Distribution System Components
+1.4 Description of the Distribution System Components

 The New Liskeard Drinking Water System is classified as a Large Municipal Residential Drinking Water System that provides water to the communities of New Liskeard and Dymond.
+It is a standalone system not connected to another drinking water system.

 The distribution system consists of approximately 5750 residents and 2300 service connections and is comprised of various pipe materials including cast iron, ductile iron and PVC ranging from 4 to 16 " in New Liskeard and 6 to 12 " in Dymond.
 Approximately 535 m of 150 mm diameter HDPE feeder main to the Dymond Reservoir was installed in May 2020.
 There are several isolation valves to allow for the repair and maintenance of selected sections of the distribution system, three air relief valves and five pressure reducing valves.
 Approximately 313 fire hydrants are connected to the system to aid in fire protection.